 - Derivations must show only relevant inference steps.

 - Inference steps must document the parent formulae, the inference rule

 used, and the inferred formula.

-- Inference steps must be reasonably fine-grained.
+- Inference steps must be reasonably fine-grained, except in the SLH

 - An unsatisfiable set of ground instances of clauses is acceptable for